Jonesey13/UFO-MultiMadnessMod/README.md

 # Mortol 4 Player Mod

-This is a mod to enable 4 players for the game UFO50.
+This is a mod to enable 4 players for the game Mortol from UFO50.
-* This **might** evolve in more 4 player modes for other games in the collection
+* This *might* evolve into more multiplayer versions of other games in UFO50 over time

-This mod is provided as a combination of code diffs and additional assets and is heavily inspired from [p-sam's UFO50 mods repo](https://github.com/p-sam/ufo50-mods)
+This mod is provided as a combination of code diffs and additional assets and is heavily inspired from [p-sam's UFO50 mods repo](https://github.com/p-sam/ufo50-mods).

-I have tried to minimise data from the original game by provided the minimal code context needed (1 line) and only new textures to be added to the `data.win` file.

-All rights belong to Mossmouth (am happy to remove this repo at their request)
+All original rights belong to Mossmouth (and am happy to take down this repo at their request).
+* Data from the original game has been minimised by providing the smallest diff context needed (1 line)
+* Some of the "new" sprites are palette swaps of existing sprites

 ## How to use this repo

 > These are instructions for developers.
-Please use the delta files provided on the Releases page if you are not a developer!
+Please use a delta for the `data.win` file provided on [the Releases page](https://github.com/Jonesey13/Mortol4PMod/releases) if you are not a developer!

 This repo is designed to run standalone as a Dev Container in VSCode.